fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 The application works perfectly, except we haven't added the functionality for changing the importance of a note to the backend yet.

 <strong>NOTE:</strong> When using Fly.io, be aware that the _.dockerignore_ file in your project directory lists files not uploaded during deployment.
 The dist directory is included by default.
-To deploy this directory, remove its reference from the .dockerignore file, ensuring your app is get properly deployed.
+To deploy this directory, remove its reference from the .dockerignore file, ensuring your app is properly deployed.

 ![screenshot of notes application](../../images/3/30new.png)